 The university wanted to reduce the workload of its help-desk with a self-service system that would enable staff and students to reset their own passwords.

-As a Microsoft Gold Partner and eight-time winner of the Microsoft Partner of the Year Award, ThirdSpace has undisputed expertise in the field of Identity and Access.
-It provided an identity management solution, in this case, based on Microsoft Forefront Identity Manager 2010 (FIM), a powerful, self-service platform to automate the life-cycle of digital identities across heterogeneous platforms.
+As a Microsoft Gold Partner and eight-time winner of the Microsoft Partner of the Year Award (as of writing), ThirdSpace has undisputed expertise in the field of identity and access management.
+It provided an identity management solution, in this case, based on Microsoft Forefront Identity Manager 2010 (FIM); a powerful, self-service platform to automate the life-cycle of digital identities across heterogeneous platforms.

 ThirdSpace’s experience of providing identity management solutions for higher educational establishments includes King’s College, Middlesex University, the University of the West of England and St Mary’s University College.
 Not only are the ThirdSpace consultants familiar with the identity challenges that universities and colleges face, but they can enhance and accelerate implementations using components and intellectual property that ThirdSpace has developed, along with ISV tools that complement FIM.